 We can probably smile at these two examples in a distanced manner.
 However, no one wants to be in the shoes of the responsible service provider or project manager.

-In the end, this is the tip of the iceberg, because a publicly performed hardcore porn quickly attracts attention.
-That's why feedback and troubleshooting (shutting down) took place promptly.
-More subtle program changes that are not obvious are far more threatening.
+Ultimately, this is the tip of the iceberg, because hardcore porn performed in public quickly attracts attention.
+That's why the feedback and problem-solving (shutdown) was prompt.
+More subtle program changes that don't obviously catch the eye are far more threatening.

-For example wrong information on timetables, fake news, QR codes in the shop window of a boutique that link to the competitor's shop, etc.
+I consider false information on timetables, fake news or QR codes in the window of a boutique that link to the competitor's store as far more dangerous.
+They often go unnoticed by the owners, but damage the image in the long term.

-Future digital signage systems will include cameras that are capable of capturing people, recognizing them and evaluating reactions.
-Surveillance and espionage of trade secrets will be possible without the need for physical intrusion.
-We cannot even predict many possibilities to exploit technologies illegally in the future today.
+Future digital signage systems will include cameras that are able to capture people, recognize them and evaluate their reactions.
+A hacker uses these cameras to spy on business secrets without physically breaking in or for observation.
+We cannot even foresee today many possibilities to exploit technologies in the future in an illegal way.
+Ransomware was also unknown 20 years ago.

 But let us turn now to the promised countermeasures to improve your Digital Signage.